Serena (Pokémon): Reception

 Serena is the first and only female character implied to have kissed Ash on the lips.
-(Note: There are three other female characters who have kissed Ash, but only on the cheek: Jessie in episode 22 of the first season titled "Abra and the Psychic Showdown", Melody in Pokémon: The Movie 2000, and Bianca/Latias in disguise from Pokémon Heroes.)
+(Note: There are three other female characters who have kissed Ash, but only on the cheek: Jessie in episode 22 of the first season titled "Abra and the Psychic Showdown", Melody in Pokémon: The Movie 2000, and Bianca from Pokémon Heroes.)
 Hobby Consolas writer Jesús Vicario Rodríguez noting how some fans have disliked the way the scene was handled due to not being able to see the kiss.
 Inside Games writer Nennetaro noted how excited the kiss between them made a lot of fans, discussing how Serena is a rare character in the series due to her explicit affection for Ash.
 Following her departure in the Pokémon anime, some fans demanded that she return to accompany Ash in the next series.
 Allegra Frank suggested that the way that the kiss is obscured makes it more suggestive than kisses on the cheek Ash has received in past episodes, arguing that it was a scene special to both Ash and people who viewed the two as a prospective couple.
+The kiss scene between Ash and Serena has been utilized on social media by the Pokémon Company International in commemoration of Valentine's Day twice, in 2018 and 2020; the company separately utilized it a third time on May 31, 2021.
+The kiss also regularly ranks high in the annual "Kiss Day" poll conducted by the popular Anime!
+Anime! news website.

 Her return to the series was in high demand compared to other characters, with a Change.org petition calling for her return receiving more than 26,000 signatures.
 According to an IT Media reader poll, Serena was the most popular female character in the series, receiving more than a quarter of the vote, with many commenters expressing disappointment that she was removed from the anime.
 While discussing the prospects of her returning, Comic Book Resources writer Ryan McCarthy argued that, despite the popularity of such a request, she likely would not return in a major capacity.
 He argued that if she did, the kiss would have to be addressed, which would detract from the emphasis on adventure to focus on romance, which he believed would not fit the tone of the show.
 Serena's eventual return to the anime was criticized by Game Rant writer Levana Jane Chester-Londt, arguing that the limited amount of interaction between Ash and Serena was disappointing.

-There was also disappointment from some viewers of the anime series when Serena was reappeared in Pokémon Journeys after previously receiving warm responses, especially when looking at her appearance which is now described as an "adult girl".
-In addition, the reunion between Serena and Ash which was very short was also considered not to meet the audience's expectations.
+Overall, the episode featuring Serena's return to the anime in Pokémon Journeys was very warmly received.
+According to a Nicolive anime survey conducted among Japanese viewers immediately following the episode's broadcast, 88.4 percent of viewers gave it the highest rating, ultimately ranking it as the 4th highest-rated episode of the Pokémon Journeys series (9th if the episodes from the Pokémon: To Be a Pokémon Master epilogue miniseries are included).